iCodeSometime/asynchronize/readme.md

 ### So, how does it work?
 When you `include Asynchronize` it does two things.
 1. It defines the asynchronize method for your class
-2. it defines method_added on your class. asynchronize creates a set containing all of the methods you want asynchronized.
+2. It defines method_added on your class.

+When you call asynchronize, it creates a set containing all of the methods you want asynchronized.
 If they already exists, they are modified; otherwise, method_added checks for them with every new method you add to the class.
-This way, you can call asynchronize any time, and know that the methods will be asynchronized.
+This way, you can call asynchronize any time, and know that the methods will be asynchronized when you use them.

 ### So, does that mean I can't use asynchronize if I already use method_added?
 We check for and alias your old method_added.
 It will be called before